concutere/sg/README.md

 To use, call SG(jsonData, svgElement, settings).
 Data is expected as a json array with 'id', 'set' & 'val' attributes.
 Settings are optional but you most likely will want to set at least textWidth, slopeWidth & height.
 See sg.html for samples.

-So far the fitting logic is fairly simple, more options and improvements here are the current focus.
+So far the fitting logic has so far been kept relatively simple.
+Improved fitting algorithms & related options are the current focus, trying to provide better layout without killing performance.

+==

 Happy graphing!